ACCQUIREnet

 ACCQUIREnet facilitates standardized data collection and data capture

 Participating teams agree to adhere to guidelines for prospective outcomes data collection, organized according to a standardized codebook.
-While teams are allowed to collect data using whatever method they prefer, many teams have opted to implement the REDCap®-based “CleftCap” project template developed by Duke University.
-Each site may choose to store data locally (on-premises) or may choose to log-on to a private data-access group that is hosted at Duke.
-The CleftCap project template helps teams to get off the ground very quickly.
+While teams are allowed to collect data using whatever method they prefer, almost all teams have opted to implement the REDCap®-based “CleftCap” project template developed by Duke University, which helps teams to get off the ground very quickly and ensures that data conform to a standardized, common data model.

 ACCQUIREnet simplifies multi-site data aggregation